Chumbaka-Asia/edu-proposal-chatbot/docs/using-dslc-chatbot.md

     Example: *Madam Suppiah is a founder of sareeUP who faces the problem of unused and discarded sarees ending up in landfills instead of being upcycled into new products.*

-    > 💡 In the competition, you identify a person who has dedicated their life to a cause in their community.

 3. Develop your **Design Thinking Problem Statement**.

     Use the structure '[Person], a [Characteristic], faces the problem of [what] at [where] during [when] through [how] because [root cause]'

-    Example: *Madam Suppiah, a founder of sareeUP, faces the problem of too many unusable (faded/frayed) sarees clogging the upcycling pipeline at collection centers during sorting through subjective human judgment because there is a lack of objective, rapid assessment of fabric condition.*
+    Example: *Madam Suppiah, a founder of sareeUP, faces the problem of too many unusable (faded/frayed) sarees clogging the upcycling pipeline at collection centres during sorting through subjective human judgment because there is a lack of objective, fast assessment of fabric condition.*

     Discuss with the chatbot if you need help identifying the root cause.